 How Effective Is PDT?

-digging so you wouldn’t have to.
-So sit back, sip your green tea, and
+We did the digging so you wouldn’t have to.
+So sit back, sip your green tea, and relax.

-This is the population of people who have been diagnosed with HPV but have not or are not currently showing symptoms (3).
+This is the population of people who have been diagnosed with HPV but have not or are not currently showing symptoms.

 Catch it early, and ALA-PDT therapy may work for you!

-Multiple 4-hour treatment of 5-ALA and PDT in males with genital warts show complete clinical remission after the last session.
-Number of sessions and strength of treatment was specified for each patient depending on HPV viral load, a number that dictates the severity of infection.
+Multiple 4-hour treatments of 5-ALA and PDT in males with genital warts show complete clinical remission after the last session.
+The number of sessions and strength of treatment was specified for each patient depending on HPV viral load, a number that dictates the severity of infection.

-By monitoring the viral load, doctors were able to keep an eye on the effectiveness of treatment, knowing when they needed to increase intensity, or back off with treatment.
-(4)
+By monitoring the viral load, doctors were able to keep an eye on the effectiveness of treatment, knowing when they needed to increase the intensity, or back off with treatment.

-According to the evidence, the percentage strength of the aminolevulinic acid may have an effect.
+According to the evidence, the percentage strength of the aminolevulinic acid may impact effectiveness.

 PDT has been shown to significantly lower viral load after treatment.
 The better the treatment, the lower the viral load!

-It also upregulates tumour suppressor, including p53, something that’s usually produced in your body to prevent tumours from growing.
-(10)
+- It also upregulates tumor suppressors, including p53, something that’s usually produced in your body to prevent tumors from growing.

 Current research on available clinical trials show that PDT combined with ALA is very effective in the treatment for HPV and associated conditions.

 Infections of early or late stage, with or without CIN, and even infections progressed into cervical cancer are all potentially treatable by ALA-PDT.
 Trials are all new and of varying qualities, but the research available is all we have to determine the benefits of this new therapy.